gwtboot/gwt-boot-samples/README.md

 http://localhost:8081/basic
 ```

+Just reload your web app and GWT SuperDev mode will transpile your
-That's it, now you can develop your web app with GWT easily and fast!
+Java code to JavaScript on the fly.
+That's it, now you can develop
+your web app with GWT incrementally and fast!
 Enjoy!